ericandrewlewis/mta-realtime-subway-departures/README.md

-# MTA Realtime Subway Arrival API
+# MTA Realtime Subway Arrival Client

-This is a JavaScript library for New York City's MTA GTFS-realtime Subway API.
+This is a JavaScript client for New York City's MTA GTFS-realtime Subway API.

 ## Usage